 My boys and I began filling the interior beds with layers of garden soil and straw.
 It took us about half of a day to do that part, but I was so ready to get my hands dirty and get some seeds in the ground!

-We completed the entire project within about 3 weeks of working when we could, to include; installing the front door, installing and adding all of the final touches like fascia and all the various trims.
+We completed the entire project within about 3 weeks of working when we could, including; installing the front door, and installing and adding all of the final touches like fascia and all the various trims.
 Our greenhouse construction project was so worth the time and effort.
 I literally use it on a daily basis.

-Since completing our greenhouse construction, we have also built a raised bed garden right outside of it.
+Since completing our greenhouse construction project, we have also built a raised bed garden right outside of it.
 It makes it look like a little cottage.
 I can’t wait for you guys to see it.
 That will be my next post.
 Thank you for letting me share.

 Until next time…

 We also, as a homesteading family, have three additional blogs that might interest you.
 A Life on the Farm focuses on the more personal side of the homesteading life.
 We discuss subjects like family, parenting, relationships, homeschooling, cooking, canning and so much more.

 Farm Raised Family is basically a hub for everything under the Two Oaks Farmstead umbrella.
 You can learn a great deal about all parts of the farmstead there.
 The Farm Raised Family blog focuses on financial matters such as budgeting, saving, and more and on current events affecting families.